- Install Hugo

 ) for example<style>fontsize=1.2</style>

-to increase every text size a 20% - and/or via a css file, read commentes in the file
+to increase every text size a 20% - And/or via a css file, read commentes in the file

 Check original CSS style in themes/hugo-scroll/assets/css/